DFFlanders/cloud-app-labs/README.md

 ## Contribute your own app lab!

 If you have an idea for a fun app lab which we can add to this repository, please don't hesitate to branch/pull.
-Other ideas, have a chat with fellow app-dev via the slack channel.
+Other ideas, have a chat with fellow app-dev via the #openstack IRC channel http://eavesdrop.openstack.org/irclogs/

 # Cloud App Lab no.1 - [StackTour: an overview of OpenStack projects as per the buttons they relate to on the Web dashboard.](/StackTour.md)